simonox/parliamentoftrees/SECURITY.md

 ---

-For questions or to report new vulnerabilities, please open an issue or contact the maintainer.
+For questions or to report new vulnerabilities, please open an issue.